 If you use a vehicle for any business-related activities, you can list those expenses on your tax return.
 There are two main ways to calculate this deduction: mileage or actual expenses.

-Most business owners choose the mileage method, which comes to 58.5 cents per business mile.
+Most business owners choose the mileage method, which was broken out the following way for 2022:

 Dining and entertainment